 – No easements or covenants relate to the sewer.

-– If building over the full width of the garden the sewer can still be accessed from the neighbors garden.
+– If building over the full width of the garden the sewer can still be accessed from the neighbours garden.

-– The minimum clearances are met as specified in Image 3.
+– The minimum clearances are met as specified in the image above.

 HOW DO I GET BUILD-OVER AGREEMENT FOR A CLASS 1 PUBLIC SEWER?

-If your proposal does not meet the self-build over agreement requirements applying for build-over agreement should not be extremely challenging if the following points are addressed through design and construction details:
+If your proposal does not meet the self-certified Build Over Agreement requirements, applying for one should not be extremely challenging if the following points are addressed through design and construction details:

 – All new works are done by a knowledgeable builder/contractor following the latest sewer construction requirements.

 – Building Regulations conditions are met in the design and construction.

 – The project is an extension to an existing building, rather than new construction.

 – No additional loads are put on the existing sewers via the construction of the proposed building.